Supplier Screening Criteria

 - End Users using the products

-Suppliers not offering sugar processing services are listed under eliminated supplier list
+Contract manufacturers not offering homecare cleaning products are listed under eliminated supplier list

-Each supplier finalized is benchmarked based on the capabilities being offered by them
+Each supplier finalized was benchmarked based on the capabilities being offered by them

-All the capabilities mapped are assigned weightage as per category standards
+All the capabilities mapped were assigned weightage as per category standards

-Rankings is ascertained based on the weightage provided and suppliers are recommended accordingly
+Rankings was ascertained based on the weightage provided and suppliers are recommended accordingly

 Supplier Ranking Methodology